reuters-graphics/newsroom-datawrapper-guide/making-charts-with-datawrapper.md

 In this step, you can make sure Datawrapper is correctly parsing and interpretting your data.
 Common problems are things like years being treated as numbers instead of dates or numbers being parsed incorrectly as text.
 You can also divide or round columns of numbers in this step to make your chart more readable.

-To change the format, click a column ("A", "B", "C", etc. below) and choose the right options for your data in the panel left of the data table.
+To change the format, click a column header ("A", "B", "C", etc. below) and choose the right options for your data in the panel left of the table.

 ![](https://user-images.githubusercontent.com/2772078/119651597-17f20c80-be1d-11eb-927d-81bf579c7577.png)